appserver-io/appserver/_docs/basic-usage.md

 | `appserver-php5-fpm`    | PHP-fpm + appserver configuration.
 Our default FastCGI backend.
 Others might be added the same way. |
 | `appserver-watcher`     | SA watchdog that monitors filesystem changes and manages application server restarts. |

-Using a typical setup all three of these processes should run to enable the full feature set.
-To ultimately execute appserver.io only the appication server process is needed but you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.
+Using a typical setup, all three of these processes should run, in order to enable appserver's full feature set.
+To ultimately execute appserver.io, only the application server process is really needed.
+However, you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.

-Depending on the FastCGI Backend you want to use you might ditch `appserver-php5-fpm` for other processes e.g. supplying you with a [hhvm](http://hhvm.com/) backend.
+Depending on the FastCGI Backend, you may want to use `appserver-php5-fpm` for other processes e.g. supplying you with a [hhvm](http://hhvm.com/) backend.

-Currently, we support three different types of init scripts that support the commands `start`, `stop`, `status` and `restart` (additional commands might be available on other systems).
+Currently, we support three different types of init scripts, which support the commands `start`, `stop`, `status` and `restart` (additional commands might be available on other systems).

  * **Mac OS X (LAUNCHD)**: